Scott D. Giles

-Mr. Giles is currently the Immediate Past Chairman of the Board of Directors of the National Council of Higher Education Resources and he previously served as a member and Chairman of the Board for Mapping Your Future.
-He has also served as a commissioned bank examiner with the Federal Reserve Bank of St. Louis and as an assistant bank examiner with the Missouri Division of Finance.
-Mr. Giles holds a Bachelor of Science degree in Business Administration with an emphasis in Finance from Southeast Missouri State University and Master of Public Administration degree from the University of Missouri Columbia.
-Mr. Giles and his wife Jennifer have one daughter, Abbey.
-They once again reside in Dardenne Prairie, Missouri after recently relocating back from the Austin, Texas area.
+Mr. Giles is the Immediate Past Chairman of the Board of Directors of the National Council of Higher Education Resources (NCHER) and has previously served as Chairman of the Board for Mapping Your Future.
+He holds a Bachelor of Science in Business Administration with an emphasis in Finance from Southeast Missouri State University and a Master of Public Administration from the University of Missouri–Columbia.
+Mr. Giles lives in Dardenne Prairie, Missouri with his wife, Jennifer, and their daughter, Abbey.

 Randy Heesacker is President and Chief Executive Officer of the National Student Loan Program.
 He was one of the first employees of the company when it began in 1986 and previously served as Executive Vice President.
 In that capacity, he supervised many aspects of the agency’s business operations and provided strategic direction for the company.
 He has 30 years of experience leading and directing guaranty agency and business process outsourcing operations.
 In 2011, he led the launch of Inceptia, providing student counseling and financial aid processing services directly to institution of higher education.
 Mr. Heesacker graduated from the University of Nebraska-Lincoln with a B.A. with dual majors in business administration and accounting.
 He is a member of the Nebraska Society of Certified Public Accountants